nohaderf/nohaderf/README.md

-### Hi there 👋
+## Hi there 👋, welcome to my profile!

-I'm a FullStack Developer based out of Toronto, Canada.
+- I'm a FullStack Developer based out of Toronto, Canada.
-I'm currently working on recreating a few well known apps, such as: Facebook and Whatsapp Currently, I'm learning Angular!
+- I'm currently working on recreating a few well known apps, such as: Facebook and ~~Whatsapp~~ (just launched my whatsapp clone!)
+- Currently, I'm learning Angular!

-Feel free to reach out at: freda_hon@gmail.com
+##### Feel free to reach out at: freda_hon@gmail.com

 <!--
 **nohaderf/nohaderf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.